Meet Our Team

 Meet Maria Relucio, our Partnerships and Fundraising Officer.

-Maria is a multidisciplinary legal and social justice professional with specialist expertise in Business Law, Data and Technology Compliance, and International Law.
-A Member of the Chartered Institute of Legal Executives (CILEX), she holds an LLB from the University of London, an LLM in International Law, and a postgraduate qualification in Asylum, Refugee and Migration Law from the Université catholique de Louvain in Belgium.
+Maria is a multidisciplinary legal and social justice professional with expertise in Business Law, Data and Technology Compliance, and International Law.
+Maria is a Member of CILEX and holds advanced legal qualifications in International and Migration Law.

-Alongside her legal practice, Maria is a Behavioural Scientist, Professor, and Certified Coach, with a strong background in social justice, mental health, and equality.
-She brings a people-centred, evidence-based approach to leadership, partnerships, and organisational development.
+Alongside her legal work, Maria is a Behavioural Scientist, Professor, and Certified Coach with a strong commitment to social justice, mental health, and equality.